Federal task force kills Portland shooting suspect at arrest

 Police said he drove on an interstate at up to 111 mph (179 kph), with his daughter in the car, while racing his 17-year-old son, who was in a different vehicle.

-Protests have erupted daily in the Pacific Northwest city since the killing of George Floyd.
+Protests have erupted daily in the Pacific Northwest city since the police killing of George Floyd in Minneapolis.

 “The violence must stop,” Brown wrote.
 “There is no place for white supremacy or vigilantism in Oregon.
 All who perpetrate violent crimes must be held equally accountable.”